 $25.7 billion annually is the amount that the arts and culture in Ontario directly contribute to the provincial economy.
 That’s 3.5% of Ontario’s GDP.
 (OAC’s Quick Stats on the Arts).

-WorkInCulture, the Humber School of Creative & Performing Arts and the Humber School of Media Studies & Information Technology are appreciative of the support from all sponsors of the Creative Works Conference 2019.
+WorkInCulture, Humber School of Creative & Performing Arts, Humber School of Media Studies & Information Technology and Humber School of Community & Social Services are appreciative of the support from all sponsors of the Creative Works Conference 2019.
 Thank you!